seqeralabs/tower-cli/USAGE.md

 ```

 - Pipeline parameters are defined within the `custom_rnaseq_params.yaml` file.
-- Other parameters such as `--profile` and `--revision` can also be specified
+- Other parameters such as `--profile` and `--revision` can also be specified.
 - A non-primary compute environment can be used to launch the pipeline.
 Omit `--compute-env` to launch with the workspace default compute environment.

 > **Note**: CLI users are bound to the same user permissions that apply in the Platform UI.
 Launch users can launch pre-configured pipelines in the workspaces they have access to, but they cannot add or run new pipelines.